clearloop/zosh/docs/src/intro.md

 The privacy is ensured by the [orchard][orchard] pool from zcash.

-- On bridging ZEC to SOL, Zyphers doesn't know the depositor of ZEC.
+- On bridging ZEC to SOL, Zorch doesn't know the depositor of ZEC.
-- On bridging SOL to ZEC, Zyphers sends the funds back to the orchard pool.
+- On bridging SOL to ZEC, Zorch sends the funds back to the orchard pool.

 [frost]: https://frost.zfnd.org/
 [orchard]: https://zcash.github.io/orchard/